 During our first Quick Draw in March, we finished the film with an hour to spare, allowed ourselves an extra 20 minutes to tweak bits, then sent it over extremely leisurely.
 It was nbd.
 We were extremely chill.

 This time round, we finished the final render 15 minutes before the deadline, and still had to export the file to a size small enough that we could upload and send it.
 We submitted to WeTransfer with 13 minutes left.
 The upload took 7 minutes.
 We made it with only 6 minutes to spare.
-If ONE THING had gone wrong – if Virgin Media had been as unreliable as they have been all f*cking year – then we would have been out of the race.
+If ONE THING had gone wrong – if Virgin Media had been as unreliable as they have been all year – we would have been out of the race.

 But, tragically, we think the stress was worth it; Look After Yourself looks so much more polished than The Greengrocer, even if it is still pretty simple in design/execution.
 With Quick Draw challenges, there’s always going to be more we’d’ve liked to have done if we’d just had an extra hour/day/week – but that’s part of the fun!
 It’s so easy to build up projects in your head so you never even start them.
 Then, once you start them, it’s easy to spend so much time second-guessing yourself that you never actually finish.